Effective Trade Communications in the New Normal

 There are various topics suppliers like to talk about, which are good for generating a response.
 How can convenience outlets build on local goodwill generated in the lockdown?
 In the wholesale sector, are walk-in cash ‘n’ carries heading for extinction?
 Should foodservice wholesalers go on selling directly to the consumer?
 Some started doing so early in the lockdown to generate turnover, but should they continue?
 Palmer & Harvey are gone and Booker is now part of Tesco, but are we going to see more wholesalers crashing?
 Are buying groups becoming unworkable?

-Research Counts for a Lot in the Trade Communications World
+Research Counts in the Trade Communications World

 It’s not only about market share or usage and attitudes.
 As we come out of lockdown, trade agencies have been teaming up with research companies, retailers and others to pronounce on the future of the different sales channels.